Best home energy monitors in 2025: Which one is right for you?

 Key takeaways about home energy monitors

-• Home energy monitors provide actionable insights into your energy consumption.
+• Home energy monitors can save you money by providing actionable insights into your energy consumption and the best ways to reduce it.

-• The level of monitoring will vary by product but may occur at the entire home, circuit breaker, or appliance level.
+• The level of monitoring will vary by product, but can be for your entire home, circuit breaker, or individual appliances.

-If you've ever looked closely at your electricity bill, you know it's pretty light on information.
-Your bill will tell you how much electricity you've used and how much it costs.
-Unfortunately, that's about it.
+If you've ever looked closely at your electric bill, you know it doesn't provide you with all that much information.
+Your bill will tell you how much electricity you've used and how much it costs —unfortunately, that's about it.

 Let's say you want to cut your energy use to save money or reduce your carbon footprint.
-You'll either have to cut down on your electricity consumption overall–by having a home energy audit, for instance–or try to guess which devices are the heaviest users and when they cost the most money to run, which is easier said than done.
+You'll have to cut down on your electricity consumption, but how do you know which devices in your home are the heaviest users and when they cost the most money to run?
 Energy monitors help by eliminating this guessing game.

 Energy monitors are a gateway to the inner energy workings of your home.
 They connect to your electricity meter to show how much energy your home uses and provide information about how you can make your home more energy efficient.
-Energy monitors come with various features, from recognizing the energy usage of individual appliances to generating personalized recommendations for energy efficiency.
+Energy monitors come with various features, from the ability to recognize the energy usage of individual appliances to generating personalized recommendations for energy efficiency overall.

-Depending on the monitor, you may track your consumption at the appliance, circuit, or whole home level – all remotely from your mobile device!
+Depending on the monitor you choose, you may track your consumption at the appliance, circuit, or whole home level – all remotely from your mobile device.
 Your monitoring app will often provide you with additional insights, from how to increase your energy efficiency to when to use the most electricity to maximize your savings based on the cost of electricity at different times of the day.

 Typically, energy monitors sit next to your electrical panel (aka breaker box).
 If you have a smart panel, like Span, it will have built-in monitoring capability, delivering energy monitoring and insights at the circuit level.
 However, if you have an add-on energy monitor, it probably comes with sensors.
 These sensors may clamp onto your service mains – the wires between your electric meter and your electrical panel – and "read" your home's electrical current.
 They can then provide an overview of how much electricity your home uses.
 More advanced systems may use machine learning to recognize the "electricity signatures" associated with your home's appliances to provide device-level monitoring.